v-cakoll/docs.it-it/docs/standard/serialization/examples-of-xml-serialization.md

 Public Class Address
     ' The XmlAttribute attribute instructs the XmlSerializer to serialize the
-    ' Name field as an XML attribute instead of an XML element (the
+    ' Name field as an XML attribute instead of an XML element (XML element is
-    ' default behavior).
+    ' the default behavior).
     <XmlAttribute()> _
     Public Name As String
     Public Line1 As String